-The goal of this Manual is to assist California law enforcement agencies and their psychological evaluators in the challenging task of screening out peace officer candidates who are at risk of succumbing to the pressures and stressors of the job, and do so in a manner that avoids unnecessary or unlawful infringement on candidate employment rights.
-To this end, the Manual explains and expands upon the psychological screening requirements in California Government Code (GC) 1031 and POST Commission Regulation 1955, which form the foundation for the guidance herein.
+The goal of this Manual is to assist California law enforcement agencies and their psychological evaluators in the challenging task of screening out peace officer candidates who lack the requisite psychological competencies to be a safe and effective peace officer and are at risk of succumbing to the pressures and stressors of the job, and do so in a manner that avoids unnecessary or unlawful infringement on candidate employment rights.
+To this end, the Manual explains and expands upon the psychological screening requirements in California Government Code (GC) section 1031 and POST Commission Regulation 1955, which form the foundation for the guidance herein.
 The Manual also provides information and practical guidance on the many equal employment opportunity laws, most notably the federal Americans with Disabilities Act (ADA) and the Americans with Disabilities Act Amendments Act (ADAAA), and the California Fair Employment and Housing Act (FEHA), with respect to their impact on the conduct of preemployment psychological screening.

 Beyond compliance with government requirements, the guidance in this Manual is intended to assist psychologists in performing peace officer psychological screening evaluations that are valid, reliable, effective, efficient, and accountable.
 This guidance is based on research conducted by POST-particularly the development and validation of critical peace officer psychological attributes-as well as consideration of the advances in the field of testing, assessment and employee selection practices in general and peace officer psychological screening in particular.
-Relevant professional standards and guidelines from the American Psychological Association (APA), the International Association of Chiefs of Police (IACP), and the Society of Industrial and Organizational Psychology (SIOP) have also been incorporated into this guidance.
+Relevant professional standards and guidelines from the American Psychological Association (APA), and the International Association of Chiefs of Police (IACP), have also been incorporated into this guidance.